-Equity incentives historically have been designed as performance-based awards with payout determined by Company performance and subject to adjustment based on individual performance.
+Equity incentives, that typically vest over a 3 or 4-year period, historically have been designed as performance-based awards with payout determined by Company performance and subject to adjustment based on individual performance.
 However, the Compensation Committee retains discretion to make awards for achievement outside of the targets set forth in the incentive plan.